emeliebarthelsson/assignment_4/src/readme.md

 Purpose of this assignment:
 - Gain experience in creating and managing a design system, focusing on reusable UI components and their various states

+## Credit
+- Tabs and accordion inspired by school workshops

 ## Github repository
 https://github.com/emeliebarthelsson/assignment_4.git